In late 2020, it emerged that two priests had been required to seek baptism, confirmation and ordination after being invalidly baptised as infants.

 14. Moral certainty can therefore only be attained by further investigation.

-15. In many cases moral certainty will be attained because of factors such as the following: (i) an adult convert has a clear recollection of his own baptism, (ii) parents, godparents, or other adults present at an infant baptism are morally certain of what they witnessed, (iii) the individual has later, personal, knowledge of the character and practice of the priest, (iv) other reliable individuals can testify to the character and practice of the priest, (v) the priest has a well-established reputation for adherence to the correct matter and form of the sacraments, and so on.
-In these cases, the factors enumerated in sections 8-11 no longer offer grounds for reasonable doubt and moral certainty has been attained.
+15. In many cases moral certainty will be attained because of factors including the following: (i) an adult convert has a clear recollection of his own baptism, (ii) parents, godparents, or other adults present at an infant baptism are morally certain of what they witnessed, (iii) the individual has later, personal knowledge of the character and practice of the priest – viz. that he would have adhered to the correct matter and form of the sacraments, (iv) other reliable individuals can testify to the character and practice of the priest in this sense, (v) the priest has a well-established reputation in this sense, or (vi) some other means.
+In such cases, the factors enumerated in sections 8-11 no longer offer grounds for reasonable doubt and moral certainty has been attained.

 16. In a small number of cases clear evidence will be found of practices that render baptism invalid or doubtfully valid.
 In these cases, it should be relatively easy for the individual concerned to receive absolute or conditional baptism as required.